Princess Royal Island: Geography

 The island's northern tip is Trivett Point and its northwestern tip is Kingcome Point.

 The Canoona River drains the central part of the island, flowing east to the sea from Canoona Lake.

 Ecology and environment

-The island is classified by the World Wildlife Fund as part of their system's Pacific temperate rain forest ecoregion.
-In the ecoregion system used by Environment Canada, the island is in the Pacific Maritime Ecozone.
-In the system of biogeoclimatic zones used by the British Columbia Ministry of Forests, the island is part of the Coastal Western Hemlock zone.
+The island is classified by the World Wildlife Fund as part of their system's Pacific temperate rainforest ecoregion.
+In the ecoregion system used by Environment and Climate Change Canada, the island is in the Pacific Maritime Ecozone.
+In the system of biogeoclimatic zones used by the British Columbia Ministry of Forests, the island is part of the Coastal Western Hemlock zone, after the Tsuga heterophylla.

-Wildlife on Princess Royal Island includes kermode bears, black bears, grizzly bears, deer, wolves and foxes, and nesting populations of golden eagles, bald eagles, and the endangered marbled murrelet.
+Wildlife on Princess Royal Island includes spirit bears (kermode bears), black bears, grizzly bears, deer, wolves and foxes, and nesting populations of golden eagles, bald eagles, and the endangered marbled murrelet.
 Marine life around the island includes abundant salmon, elephant seals, orcas and porpoises.
 Princess Royal Island is a core component of a regional preservationist campaign covering the North and Central Coast, which has been dubbed the Great Bear Rainforest by environmental groups.